cambridge-cares/TheWorldAvatar/Agents/IsochroneAgent/README.md

 ### 5.2 Starting with the stack-manager

 The agent has been implemented to work in the stack, which requires the IsochroneAgent Docker container to be deployed in the stack.
 To do so, place [isochroneagent.json](stack-manager-input-config/isochroneagent.json) in the [stack-manager config directory].
+Replace `<REPLACE_WITH_YOUR_DIRECTORY>` of the bind mount with absolute path to the isochroneagent's inputs directory.

 Then, run `./stack.sh start <STACK NAME>` in the [stack-manager] main folder.
 This will spin up the agent in the stack.